North–South Expressway (Malaysia)

 The North–South Expressway is a network of tolled controlled-access highways running through the west coast of Peninsular Malaysia.
-The expressway network consists of the northern route and southern route, having a total length of 772 km.
+The expressway network consists of the northern and southern route, having a total length of 772 km.
 Running through seven states and connecting the Thailand and Singapore borders, the North–South Expressway is an important thoroughfare for local, interstate and international traffic.
 The expressway is part of route AH2, a designation of the Asian Highway Network.

 The expressways were first conceived in 1977 due to increasing congestion on federal route 1, which was the main north–south thoroughfare at the time.
-However, economic uncertainties and the large cost meant that construction did not begin until 1981.
+However, economic uncertainties and the high cost meant that construction did not begin until 1981.
 The expressway began opening in stages from 1982, but the economic downturn at the time meant that construction had stalled and the work had to be fully privatised.
-The expressways were finally completed in 1994, with the tolls collected from the opened sections funding the remainder of the construction work.
+The expressways were finally completed in 1994, with the tolls collected from the operational sections funding the remainder of the construction work.

 Overview

-The North–South Expressway is divided into 2 main routes – the northern route (route E1) and the southern route (route E2).
-Both routes run in parallel to the federal route 1 from Johor Bahru to Bukit Kayu Hitam.
+The North–South Expressway is divided into 2 main routes – the northern (route E1) and the southern (route E2).
+Both routes run parallel to the federal route 1 from Johor Bahru to Bukit Kayu Hitam.
 Each component expressway begins at the furthest end of the expressway from Kuala Lumpur.
 While the E2 terminates at the Selangor–Kuala Lumpur border, the E1 ends at Bukit Lanjan before proceeding to the city via the New Klang Valley Expressway, which is also gazetted as route E1.
 The E1 and E2 expressways are linked together via the North–South Expressway Central Link, E6.

 While most of the expressway was construct according to JKR R6 design standards being defined in the Arahan Teknik 8/86: A Guide on Geometric Design of Roads (controlled-access expressway with design speed limit of 120 km/h and lane width of 3.5 m), the Jitra–Bukit Kayu Hitam section does not adhere to the JKR R6 standards and was grandfathered as part of the E1 expressway, as the section was constructed before the Arahan Teknik 8/86 was published by the Malaysian Public Works Department in 1986.